vim-scripts/riv.vim/README.rst

     start with '..' and a whitespace.

+  :NOTE: Although reStructuredText support start ``..`` with indent.
+         Riv does not support this yet.

+         put all ``..`` at first column to gain highlighting and folding.

   The explicit markup syntax is used for footnotes, citations, hyperlink targets, directives, substitution definitions, and comments.